Giving Voice UTM

 Stella Zhang

-Stella Zhang (she/her) is a first-year Ph.D. student in the Chung Lab.
-She is interested in using a narrative approach to understand how shifts in cultural context through processes such as immigration and displacement impact the development of people's identity, personality, and well-being.
+Stella Zhang (she/her) is a third-year Ph.D. student in the Chung Lab.
+Her research takes a narrative approach to exploring how changes in cultural context - such as those brought about by immigration or displacement - shape identity, personality, and well-being.
 Specifically, she is interested in understanding how people narrate key events in their life (e.g., migration journey, engagement with new social structures), how their personal stories relate to broader master narratives, and how narration facilitates the integration of these experiences into their identity.
-She is excited to collaborate with people from immigrant and refugee communities in the GTA to do this work.
+Outside of research, Stella enjoys running and pilates, vintage shopping, reading, and learning about primates.

 Zaiyuan hu